Grand Tour (cycling): Days leading classification

+Sixteen other cyclists have led the overall standings in all three Grand Tours during their careers.
+No rider has done so in a single season.

+Tadej Pogačar amassed most Grand Tour days at the top of the classification in a single calendar year - 39 in 2024.

 Points classification winners

 The Tour/Giro/Vuelta triple has been achieved by five riders – Djamolidine Abdoujaparov, Mark Cavendish, Laurent Jalabert, Eddy Merckx and Alessandro Petacchi.

 Mountains classification winners

 The Tour/Giro/Vuelta triple has been achieved by two riders – Federico Bahamontes and Luis Herrera.

 Young rider classification winners

 The Tour/Giro double has been achieved by three riders – Egan Bernal, Nairo Quintana and Andy Schleck.
 The Giro/Vuelta double has been achieved by one rider – Miguel Ángel López.
-The Tour/Vuelta double has been achieved by one rider – Tadej Pogačar.
+The Tour/Vuelta double has been achieved by two riders – Tadej Pogačar and Remco Evenepoel.

 Grand Tour stage wins

+Stage wins by rider

 Three cyclists have won stages in all three of the Grand Tours in the same season: Miguel Poblet in 1956, Pierino Baffi in 1958 and Alessandro Petacchi in 2003.
+The rider with the most Grand Tour stage wins in one season is Freddy Maertens who won 20 stages in 1977: 13 in the Vuelta a España and 7 in the Giro d'Italia.